Spherical maximal operators with fractal sets of dilations on radial functions: Introduction

 \subsubsection{Acknowledgements}

 This research was supported through the program {Oberwolfach Research Fellows} by Mathematisches Forschungsinstitut Oberwolfach in 2023.
-The authors were supported in part by the AEI grants RYC2020-029151-I and PID2022-140977NA-I00 (D.B.) and by the National Science Foundation grants DMS-2154835 (J.R.), DMS-2348797 (A.S.).
+The authors were supported in part by the grants RYC2020-029151-I and PID2022-140977NA-I00, funded by MICIU/AEI/10.13039/501100011033, by ``ESF Investing in your future" and by FEDER, UE (D.B.) and by the National Science Foundation grants DMS-2154835 (J.R.), DMS-2348797 (A.S.).
 J.R. also thanks the Hausdorff Research Institute for Mathematics in Bonn for providing a pleasant working environment during the Fall 2024 trimester program.
+We thank Alex Rutar for helpful comments on a previous version of this paper.